gsuuon/note.nvim/README.md

 https://github.com/gsuuon/note.nvim/assets/6422188/27fbbc66-6a6a-49ef-94ca-25e4e5eeb3b9

 > [!NOTE]
-> The tree-sitter grammar currently assumes unix newlines, if tree-sitter parser is installed then note will :set ff=unix in note filetype buffers
+> The tree-sitter grammar currently assumes unix newlines, if tree-sitter parser is installed then note will :set ff=unix in note filetype buffers.
+> The grammar is also pretty inefficient on larger files in some conditions - it may be better to move larger sections to a markdown file and just link to them from the note.

 #### Highlights
 The treesitter highlight groups are linked in [ftplugin/note.lua](ftplugin/note.lua) and the group queries are in [queries/note/highlights.scm](queries/note/highlights.scm).
 You can customize these by overriding the groups with your own links or highlights.